RaffaeleGalliera/mel-text-classification/README.md

-# A CNN that categorizes Math exercises
+#CNNs applied to Math Exercises classification
-Work in progress repository that implements Multi-Class Text Classification Using CNN (Convolutional Neural Network) made for a [Deep Learning university exam](http://www.unife.it/ing/lm.infoauto/deep-learning/scheda-insegnamento-1/en) using [PyTorch](https://github.com/pytorch/pytorch) 1.3, [TorchText](https://github.com/pytorch/text) 0.5 and Python 3.7.
+Work in progress repository that implements Multi-Class Text Classification using a CNN (Convolutional Neural Network)  for a [Deep Learning university exam](http://www.unife.it/ing/lm.infoauto/deep-learning/scheda-insegnamento-1/en) using [PyTorch](https://github.com/pytorch/pytorch) 1.3, [TorchText](https://github.com/pytorch/text) 0.5 and Python 3.7.
-It also integrates [TensorboardX](https://github.com/lanpa/tensorboardX) a module for visualization with Google’s tensorflow’s Tensorboard ( a web server to serve visualizations of the training progress of a neural network).
+It also integrates [TensorboardX](https://github.com/lanpa/tensorboardX), a module for visualization with Google’s tensorflow’s Tensorboard (web server to serve visualizations of the training progress of a neural network).
 TensorboardX gives us the possibility to visualize embeddings, PR and Loss/Accuracy curves.

 I've started this project following [this awesome tutorial](https://github.com/bentrevett/pytorch-sentiment-analysis) that perfectly shows how to perform sentiment analysis with PyTorch.